- Government Affairs

-Amit Kumar is a Senior Research Analyst for Ballast Research.
+Amit Kumar is a Consultant for Ballast Research.
 In this role, he conducts research and analysis at the federal and state levels for the Policy Brand Research team and helps partners to implement best practices from the research.
-Amit has experience in journalism and policy analysis, and prior to joining National Journal he conducted social media strategy and policy analysis at the U.S. Department of Justice Office of the Inspector General.
+Amit has experience in policy analysis and journalism, and prior to joining National Journal he conducted social media strategy and policy analysis at the U.S. Department of Justice Office of the Inspector General.
 Amit holds a B.A. in broadcast journalism from the University of South Carolina and an M.A. in U.S. foreign policy and national security from American University.

 Victoria Nolte is a Research Analyst with National Journal’s Ballast Research.
 Prior to joining Ballast Research, she conducted research in Germany, the UK, and France for her work as a research assistant at Jacobs University and the LSE Centre for Economic Performance, as well as her own academic work.
 She received a BA in International Politics and History at Jacobs University Bremen and an MSc in Economic History at the London School of Economics.